Adrien Rabiot: Marseille

 On 17 September 2024, Rabiot signed for French side Marseille on a free transfer.

 On 19 August 2025, the club announced that Rabiot, alongside teammate Jonathan Rowe, had been placed on the transfer list due to "unacceptable behavior in the locker room" following Marseille's 1–0 loss away to Rennes.
 Their altercation was described as an "English pub fight" by manager Roberto De Zerbi, and as "extremely violent" by president Pablo Longoria.

 AC Milan

 On 1 September 2025, Rabiot returned to Serie A, joining AC Milan on a three-year deal.
+He scored his first goal for the club in an away game against Torino on 8 December and made the score 2–1 in an eventual 2–3 comeback win.